Bumble started as a dating app with a twist—giving women the power to make the first move. 💪

 Actionable Takeaway #4: Use Data to Refine, Not Just Validate

-Data isn’t just for validating your product hypothesis.
+Data isn’t just for validating your initial idea—it’s essential for ongoing improvement. 📊

-Conduct regular surveys, A/B testing, and user interviews to gather actionable insights that go beyond the numbers.
+Regular surveys, A/B testing, and user interviews provide actionable insights that can help enhance your product. 💬

 Breaking Stereotypes